-Travelling to Ethiopia requires first of all a minimum stay of 10 days in order to fully enjoy it.
-Indeed, the country is very big, and you have to plan your travel time, even if you don't travel all over the country!
+Traveling to Ethiopia requires a minimum stay of 10 days to fully enjoy it.
+Indeed, the country is very large, and you have to plan the transport times, even when you do not travel the entire country!

 In a previous article entitled "The three essentials of a trip to Ethiopia"I have tried to describe 3 character traits of the Ethiopian people that make them endearing.

 Now I would like to tell you a little more about some remarkable sites in Ethiopia.
 I have selected 11 of them in this presentation, even though this great country (twice the size of France) has many others, whether natural or resulting from the creativity of Ethiopians.

 It is therefore not the purpose of this article to list all the beautiful places in Ethiopia, nor to give an exhaustive description of each of the 11 sites mentioned, but to give in a minimum of pages, quick reference points to those who plan to travel in Ethiopia.